Modern Day Cave Dwellers

 Don’t lie, you’re intrigued and wonder what it would be like.

-According to this story from Celeste Adams, people look to simplify their lives.
+According to Celeste Adams, people look to simplify their lives.

 They also want to find a connection to the Earth.